stefanofa/awesome/README.md

 *   [nkzw-tech/athena-crisis](https://github.com/nkzw-tech/athena-crisis) - Athena Crisis is a modern-retro turn-based tactical strategy game.
 Athena Crisis is open core technology.

-*   [ponder-sh/ponder](https://github.com/ponder-sh/ponder) - A backend framework for crypto apps
+*   [ponder-sh/ponder](https://github.com/ponder-sh/ponder) - The backend framework for crypto apps

 *   [adonisjs/core](https://github.com/adonisjs/core) - AdonisJS is a TypeScript-first web framework for building web apps and API servers.
 It comes with support for testing, modern tooling, an ecosystem of official packages, and more.